Singleton-Optimized Conformal Prediction: A Singleton-Optimized Nonconformity Score

 \begin{theorem}[Characterizing the optimal index function $\kappa$] The range of $\kappa(\eta;\gamma)$ for $\eta \in [0, \infty)$ is precisely the set $\{v_0, v_1, \dots, v_m\}$ of indices of the vertices of the lower convex hull.
 Moreover, the discontinuity points of $\eta\mapsto\kappa(\eta;\gamma)$ are the slopes $\eta_i$, $i=1,\ldots,m$ of the edges of the vertices.
 Specifically, \end{theorem}

 {\bf Computing the nonconformity score. } With Theorem \ref{thm:k_mu_properties_formal_revised}, we can efficiently compute the

 nonconformity scores and the final prediction sets.
 The form $r(x, y_i) = \inf\{\eta \ge 0 : y_i \in S_{\eta, \hat{p}(\cdot|x)}\}= \inf\{\eta \ge 0 : \kappa(\eta; \hat{p}(\cdot|x)) \ge i\}$ is equivalent to finding \emph{the smallest slope $\eta_j$ that leads to a prediction set of size $v_j\ge i$}.
+Intuitively, the slope $\eta$ represents the ``price" per unit of coverage relative to the set-size penalty.
+Navigating the lower convex hull corresponds to finding the minimum price required to ``purchase" enough coverage to include the target label $y_i$ in the set.
 To compute this, we can first find the vertices of the lower convex hull (which can be done with a standard approach, see Algorithm \ref{alg:compute_lch}), and identify the correct slope; these can be performed in a single loop.
 Having an efficient algorithm to compute the nonconformity score is useful in a variety of conformal prediction methods, such as split conformal prediction \citep{papadopoulos2002inductive}, cross-conformal prediction \citep{vovk2015cross}, Mondrian conformal prediction \citep{vovk2005algorithmic}, etc. In this paper, we will focus on split conformal prediction, which is one of the most popular and widely applicable methods.

 To run split conformal prediction given a set of $n$ calibration data points and a desired target coverage level $1 - \alpha$ in $[0,1]$, we can compute $\hat{q}$, the $(1-\alpha)(1+1/n)$-th quantile of the nonconformity scores over the calibration set; see Algorithm \ref{alg:convex_hull_calibration} in the Appendix.